resonance-designs/WSL-Dev-Startup/README.md

 *	**<code>host-array.example.ps1</code>**
 *	**<code>software-blocks.example.txt</code>**

+The text files contain chunks of a hosts file that is copied over to the Windows hosts file.
+The **<code>host-array.example.ps1</code>** contains an object array.
+You can use this array to specify comment lines as well.

 ### <code>\includes</code>
 The **<code>\includes</code>** folder contains various functions, utilities, configurations, and services.
 We'll go through the purpose of each of them: